wellcomecollection/docs/rfcs/066-graph_pipeline/README_SB.md

 Each invocation of the `extractor` Lambda function will only execute one Transformer, based on the input passed to the Lambda function.
 Execution will be orchestrated via AWS Step Functions.
 Execution order will follow the ordering in the diagram above — top to bottom, and nodes before edges.

+The full pipeline will be configured to run regularly but on an infrequent schedule (once every few months or similar) due to source concepts not being updated frequently.
+The sub-pipeline processing Wellcome catalogue concepts can be scheduled to run more frequently.